Construction Project Management (10139.2)

 Construction Law and Regulation

-Prerequisites11287 Building and Construction Law AND 7823 Building and Construction Studies 2 AND
+Prerequisites11287 Building and Construction Law AND 7823 Building and Construction Studies 2

 Equivalent units7828 Construction Project Management

 Dobie, C., 2007.
 "A Handbook of Project Management", Allen and Unwin, Crow's Nest, NSW.

 Uher T. E & Loosemore M (2004) Essentials of Construction Project Management.
 UNSW Press